bedezign/yii2-audit/docs/installation.md

 ## Logging Database Changes

-Add `AuditTrailBehavior` to the models you want to log:
+Add `AuditingBehavior` to the models you want to log:

 ```php
 class Post extends \yii\db\ActiveRecord